seatable/seatable-html-page-template-simple-form/README.md

 SeaTable HTML page enable you to upload a custom HTML file and display as a page in SeaTable app.

-This repository serves as an example for building a HTML page containing a complex form.
+This repository serves as an example of how to create an HTML page featuring a complex form.
+Traditional forms created through web interfaces are limited in their ability to incorporate complex logic.
+By building a form from the ground up using HTML and JavaScript, you can achieve greater flexibility.

-This form let users select products and quantities and calculate a total price before submit the form.
+This example shows a form that let users select products and quantities and calculate a total price before submit.

 ## Required tables